 The city, being extremely productive and full of supplies, afforded resources for every kind of equipment.
 The ingenious and very smart inhabitants put into effect on their own side the same measures they saw our men taking, and they were so clever that it looked as if our men were imitating the enemies’ work.
 The Alexandrians also made many inventions of their own, and they managed at the same time to harry our fortifications and defend their own.

-While small, fast ships could easily land supplies next to Alexandria, it was not possible for the clumsy galleons that were needed to transport a large invasion force to do the same.
+While small, fast ships could land in the delta marshland next to Alexandria, it was not possible for the clumsy troop transports that could carry a larger invasion force to do the same.
 Instead the main body of Roman ships was forced to mount a direct assault on the city proper.
-In a series of pitched battles, the veteran Roman legions — most of them had fought at the Battle of Pharsalus on the side of either Caesar or Pompey; such were the swiftly shifting loyalties of ancient warfare — succeeded in capturing much of the island of Pharos.
+In a series of pitched battles, the veteran Roman legions succeeded in capturing much of the island of Pharos.
 But a withering rain of arrows and stones from the Lighthouse of Alexandria, fulfilling its defensive purpose at last 200 years after its erection, made it impossible for the Roman ships to penetrate to the Great Harbor beyond, or for the soldiers on the island to advance up the narrow causeway which separated it from the mainland.
 By February of 47 BC, the battle for Alexandria had become a stalemate.

 The battle for Alexandria ended with unexpected abruptness.
-Months before, Caesar had sent a trusted friend named Mithridates overland to the western coast of Asia.
-This region had more or less belonged to Rome since the collapse of the Seleucid Empire, and its people were generally sympathetic to Cleopatra’s cause as well, as evidenced by the army she had so recently been able to raise there.
+Months before, Caesar had sent a trusted friend named Mithridates overland to the Mediterranean coast of Asia.
+This region had more or less belonged to Rome since the latter’s defeat of the Seleucid Empire, and its people were generally sympathetic to Cleopatra’s cause as well, as evidenced by the army she had so recently been able to raise there.
 Carrying with him as he did the imprimatur of Caesar, Mithridates now raised a far more imposing force there.
-It included in its ranks several thousand Jewish soldiers who were eager to relieve the largest enclave of their people outside of their ancestral homeland — an enclave which had largely chosen to take Cleopatra’s side as the more enlightened of the warring monarchs.
+It included in its ranks several thousand Jewish soldiers who were eager to relieve the largest enclave of their people outside of their ancestral homeland — an enclave whose natural sympathies lay with Cleopatra, the most intellectually enlightened of the feuding Ptolemies.
 Mithridates set off back to Egypt with these soldiers and many, many more.

 The three armies all came together in late February or early March of 47 BC, in the Nile Delta some distance southeast of the city.
 Few ancient accounts of this Battle of the Nile have survived; we don’t even know its precise location.
 We can surmise, however, that the opposing sides were fairly equal in terms of numbers, with perhaps 20,000 men each.
 In terms of generalship, however, the boy king and his sister were hopelessly out of their depth; it was literally a case of boys and girls against men.
 Caesar and Mithridates attacked their foes when they least expected it and routed them with ease, as described in our most complete ancient chronicle of the battle, the one possibly drawn from Caesar’s journal: